MerginMaps/docs/src/server/install/ee/index.md

 # Download your Mergin Maps EE images

-During your <EnterprisePlatformName /> onboarding you'll be provided a personal token (PAT) to access Lutra's private Docker Hub were we host Docker images.
+During your <EnterprisePlatformName /> onboarding you'll be provided a personal token (PAT) to access Lutra's private Docker Hub where we host Docker images.

 Once you receive it you can perform Docker login in two ways.